Labiaplasty in Ann Arbor

 Candidates for Labiaplasty

 Most women are accepted as candidates for labiaplasty if they are mentally and physically fit with realistic expectations of surgical results.
-Labiaplasty is intended to reduce the size of enlarged labia minora; it does not alter the vaginal opening.
+Labiaplasty is intended to reduce the size of enlarged labia minora; it does not alter or tighten the vaginal opening.
 During the first office visit, an external examination is performed so that the surgeon and patient can determine the best surgical approach.
 No speculum examination is performed.
-Patients have the opportunity to explain their aesthetic preferences, ask any questions, and go over concerns they may have.
+Patients have the opportunity to explain their aesthetic preferences, ask any questions, and go over any concerns they may have.
 The surgeon will provide information on the procedure, including benefits and risks of the surgery.

 The Labiaplasty Procedure